VictoriaDhmn/MT_Download/README.md

-Python Jupyter Notebook
+Purpose: download storyline and/or waypoint data from MT platform.
+Optional: process data and upload to a PostgreSQL database.<br/>
+Python Jupyter Notebook.
 Follow the instructions labelled with 'TODO'

 ## Overview: